Gut Health Gurus Blog

 Whether you're a certified wellness guru or just starting out, chances are you’ve heard the term biohacking.
 But what does biohacking really mean, and how can it be used to enhance your well-being?
 We’re going to decode the world of biohacking and give you practical, accessible tools to help you begin your journey!

 Otherwise known as ‘DIY biology’, biohacking is the process of making incremental lifestyle changes to 'hack' your body’s biology.
-Biohacking involves combining both tested and experimental scientific methods with understanding your own bodily functions and using this knowledge to optimise your overall physical and mental performance.
+Biohacking involves combining scientific methods and an understanding of bodily functions to explore ways to enhance physical and mental performance.

 Types of biohacks